t-0-m-1-3/netcom-react/api-example/README.md

 const [joke, setJoke] = useState('');
 ```
 You now have a way to read a joke and change its value.
 By default, it will just be an empty string until you fetch it.
-Speaking of fetching, you can use The Internet Chuck Norris Database to fetch jokes.
+Speaking of fetching, you can use [The Official Joke API](https://github.com/15Dkatz/official_joke_api) to fetch jokes.
 They come already encoded for HTML, but React expects strings to be decoded (e.g. " instead of &quot;).
 You can install the he library to handle this for you, then import it using import { decode } from 'he'.
 Install it using:

 ```bash
 yarn add he@1.2.0